The Definitive Guide to Negative Keywords in 2018

 Now sit back and enjoy getting Google to serve the right ads for the right search queries.
 Of course, you can push this same concept to the ad group level for even tighter control.

 With that, here are some techniques you can use to uncover costly negatives you’d otherwise miss with surface-level analysis: especially if you’re scaling your account.

 If you’re bidding on broad match keywords to maximize impression volume but ignoring your search queries, you’re wasting money.

 I’m sorry to have to break it to you, but it’s the truth.

 By not managing your negative keywords in tandem with new opportunities, you’ll inevitably overlook costly search queries that might be torpedoing your ability to convert valuable searchers into customers.

-Earlier, we reviewed the process of adding negative keyword to your AdWords account; now it’s time to figure out which search queries actually deserve to be negated.
+Earlier, we reviewed the process of adding negative keyword to your Google Ads account; now it’s time to figure out which search queries actually deserve to be negated.

 Keywords are not search queries